Testing product states, quantum Merlin-Arthur games and tensor optimisation: Introduction

-Our result has two further corollaries, under the same assumption on the complexity of $\sat$.
-First, we show that the minimum output entropy of a quantum channel cannot be estimated up to a constant in polynomial time.
-Second, we show a hardness result for approximating the ground-state energy of quantum systems under a mean-field approximation.
-Our proof that amplification of $\QMA(2)$ protocols is possible implies that one can derive stronger hardness results for these tasks, if one is willing to make stronger assumptions about the hardness of $\sat$.
+We also prove hardness results for some tensor optimisation problems which are not apparently related directly to quantum information theory, examples of which include approximating the injective tensor norm of 3-index tensors and estimating the $\ell_2 \rightarrow \ell_4$ norm of a matrix.
+Our proof that amplification of $\QMA(2)$ protocols is possible implies that one can derive stronger hardness results for all of these tasks, if one is willing to make stronger assumptions about the hardness of $\sat$.

-Our final application is that the product test can be used to determine whether a unitary operator is a tensor product.
+Our final application is that the product test can be used to determine whether a unitary operator is a tensor product or far from a tensor product in the Hilbert-Schmidt norm, promised that one of these is the case.
 This can be seen \cite{qboolean} as one possible generalisation of the well-studied problem of testing whether a boolean function $\{0,1\}^n \rightarrow \{0,1\}$ is linear~\cite{blum93}.
 This application is described in \secref{unitaries}.

 These different applications of the product test reflect the many different interpretations of $\Ptest(\proj\psi)$.
 It is related in a precise sense to \bit \item The purity of $\ket{\psi}$ after it is subjected to independent depolarising noise (see Appendix \ref{sec:depolarising}). \item The maximum overlap of $\ket{\psi}$ with any product state (proved in Appendix \ref{sec:prodtest}).
-The logarithm of this maximum overlap is an important entanglement measure known as the geometric measure of entanglement (see \cite{wei03} and references therein). \item The overlap of $\ket{\psi}^{\ot 2}$ with the tensor product of the symmetric subspaces of $\bbC^{d_1}\ot\bbC^{d_1},\ldots, \bbC^{d_n}\ot\bbC^{d_n}$ (discussed in Appendix \ref{sec:optimal}). \item The average overlap of $\ket{\psi}$ with a {\em random} product state, and a quantum variant of the Gowers uniformity norm \cite{gowers98} (discussed in Appendix \ref{sec:average}). \item The average purity of $\ket{\psi}$ across a random partition of $[n]$ into two subsets (also discussed in Appendix \ref{sec:average}). \eit
+The logarithm of this maximum overlap is an important entanglement measure known as the geometric measure of entanglement (see \cite{wei03} and references therein). \item The overlap of $\ket{\psi}^{\ot 2}$ with the tensor product of the symmetric subspaces of $\bbC^{d_1}\ot\bbC^{d_1},\ldots, \bbC^{d_n}\ot\bbC^{d_n}$ (discussed in Section \ref{sec:optimal}). \item The average overlap of $\ket{\psi}$ with a {\em random} product state, and a quantum variant of the Gowers uniformity norm \cite{gowers98} (discussed in Appendix \ref{sec:average}). \item The average purity of $\ket{\psi}$ across a random partition of $[n]$ into two subsets (also discussed in Appendix \ref{sec:average}). \eit